Profile Layering for Helm Encourages Self Service for Kubernetes

 Profiles are declaratively described via GitOps and offer the capability to define a Kubernetes cluster that is tailored to the needs of your platform and application team.

-They let you bootstrap essential components in areas such as observability (for example, Prometheus and Grafana) and configure them as part of the cluster provisioning process through GitOps (meaning that all components and configuration files are read from source control).
+They let you bootstrap essential components in areas such as observability (for example, Prometheus and Grafana) and configure them as part of the cluster provisioning process through GitOps (meaning that all components and configuration files are read from source control) using Flux.

 The reason we created profiles was, in short, ease of use.
 The definition of the profile itself is done through tooling that is already widely adopted.
 For example, at Weaveworks we use simple Helm charts to implement our profiles.